Peter Stevenson has been a resident of Burlingame for 30 years, raising his kids in the city and sending them to Burlingame.

 Your donation will support the student journalists of Burlingame High School - CA. Your contribution will allow us to purchase equipment and cover our annual website hosting costs.

-Sophia Doss is a junior and a second-year journalism student at Burlingame High School.
+Sophia Doss is a senior and a third-year journalism student at Burlingame High School.
 She is so excited to continue her passion for reporting and writing...